-Position will remain open until filled, with an initial screening of applications starting June 1, 2021.
+The position will remain open until filled with initial screening of applications starting on August 16, 2021.
 Read the full description and learn how to apply.

 Applicant Evaluation Process